-The service provides wheelchairs, buggies, pressure distributing cushions and associated special seating for people of all ages with a permanent disability affecting their ability to walk.
+This service provides wheelchairs, buggies, pressure distributing cushions and associated special seating for people of all ages with a permanent disability affecting their ability to walk.
 It is an ‘open access’ service and registered clients can contact therapists for information and advice as necessary.
-The Wheelchair Service based at Queen Mary’s Hospital is for people registered with GPs in Wandsworth, Richmond, Kingston, Spelthorne, Merton and Sutton.
+The Wheelchair Service is based at Queen Mary’s Hospital and is for people registered with GPs in Wandsworth, Richmond, Kingston, Merton and Sutton.

-Most clients are assessed in their own homes by experienced Occupational Therapists – or Physiotherapists, who work closely with them – to assess their requirements for manual or powered wheelchairs, specialist children’s buggies and associated supportive seating.
-Clinics are held at Queen Mary’s Hospital for clients with complex needs.
+We assess clients in their own homes or in clinic at Queen Mary’s Hospital.
+This is carried out by experienced Occupational Therapists or Physiotherapists to assess their requirements for manual or powered wheelchairs, specialist children’s buggies and associated supportive seating.
+The service also offers a pressure mapping service.

 Once equipment has been provided, the service continues to monitor clients’ needs and carry out equipment maintenance work via a contracted repair company.